Leeds - Arsenal: How to watch, odds, team news, stream, prediction

 Team news

-Leeds could have star central midfielder Kalvin Phillips back for this game and that would be a big boost as they’ve missed the creativity and industry of the England international over the last few weeks.
-Center back Diego Llorente may be fit enough to make his Leeds debut, while Adam Forshaw is stepping up his return from injury but this game will likely come too soon.
+Leeds has star central midfielder Kalvin Phillips back for this game, a big boost as they’ve missed the creativity and industry of the England international over the last few weeks.
+Center back Diego Llorente isn’t ready to make his Leeds debut, while Adam Forshaw also fails to make his return from injury.

 Arsenal will be without Sead Kolasinac and Mohamed Elneny who both tested positive for COVID-19 while on international duty, while Bukayo Saka, Kieran Tierney and Pierre-Emerick Aubameyang all featured heavily for England, Scotland and Gabon respectively.
-Calum Chambers could return from his lengthy injury, while Pablo Mari and Gabriel Martinelli remain out.
+In a big blow to their midfield, Thomas Partey will miss out with a thigh injury he picked up in the defeat against Aston Villa.
+Calum Chambers does not return from his lengthy injury, while Pablo Mari and Gabriel Martinelli remain out.

 What they’re saying ahead of Leeds – Arsenal